NRLMMD-GEOIPS/geoips/docs/source/new-docs/tutorials/2023-tutorial.rst

        git branch -m main
        git push -u origin main

 #.
-Navigate to your Product Plugins Directory and look around.
-Also, we will change the repo name
-   from ``my_package`` to your own package name
+Navigate to your Plugins directory and look around.
+Also, we will change the repo name from ``my_package`` to your own package name

    .. code-block:: shell